attila-lendvai/maru/README.md

 #### This git repo

-This git repo is a conversion of Ian Piumarta's mercurial repo that was once available at http://piumarta.com/hg/maru/, whose contents are preserved in the branch called `piumarta`.
-The plan is to eventually revive most of the goodies available there in a more organized and approachable manner, and also pay attention to the bootstrapping issues.
+The `piumarta` branch of this git repo is a conversion of Ian Piumarta's Mercurial repo that was once available at http://piumarta.com/hg/maru/.
+To the best of my knowledge this is latest publically available state of Ian's work.
+The `piumarta` branch will be left untouched, but the plan is to eventually revive most of the goodies from this branch, but in a more organized and approachable manner, and also paying attention to the bootstrapping issues.

-To the best of my knowledge this repo holds the latest published state of Ian's work (captured in the branch called `piumarta`).

-Ian published another mercurial repo somewhere halfway in the commit history, with only a few commits.
-I assume that it was meant to hold a "vanilla" version of Maru that can self-host, but is not tailored to accommodate the VPRI demos.
+Ian published another Mercurial repo somewhere halfway in the commit history, with only a few commits.
+I assume that it was meant to hold a minimal version of Maru that can already self-host, but is not tailored to accommodate for the VPRI demos.
-I started out my work from this minimal repo, hence the divergence between the git branch histories.
+I started out my work from this minimal repo (hence the divergence between the git branch histories).

 **This repo will receive forced pushes** (i.e.
 `git push -f` to rewrite git history (except the `piumarta` branch)) until I come up with